youssraelki/How-Fast-Can-You-Parse-1-Billion-of-Weither-Data-/README.md

 mvn exec:java -Dexec.mainClass="CityTemperature"
 Branches
 main: Main branch containing the stable version of the code.
-dev: Development branch for testing new features and improvements.
 Libraries Used
 BufferedReader: Used for efficiently reading CSV files line by line.
 FileReader: Used for opening and reading CSV files.